 How Methadone Works

 Methadone is an opiate drug that activates the opioid receptors in the brain.
 It alters how the brain responds to pain by blocking brain receptors that were previously activated by opiate drugs like heroin.
-By acting like heroin, methadone tricks the brain into believing that heroin is present in the body.
+By acting like heroin, this drug tricks the brain into believing that heroin is present in the body.
 This helps to suppress withdrawal symptoms for 24-36 hours.
-Some rehabilitation centers and doctors prescribe methadone for long-term opioid maintenance therapy.
+Some rehabilitation centers and doctors prescribe this medication for long-term opioid maintenance therapy.
 However, when abused, methadone is highly addictive in its own right.

 Methadone was originally designed to help free addicts from their cycle of drug addiction.
-However, thanks to a high risk for abuse, for some addicts methadone only creates further problems.
+However, thanks to a high risk for abuse, for some addicts this drug only creates further problems.
 Physical side effects of abuse are similar to the effects suffered by heroin addicts.
 These include:

 - Dizziness and lightheaded